Neufund/ico-transparency-monitor/README.md

 12. Is price of the token controlled by smart contract?

-13. Is ICO start condition controlled by smart contract?
+13. Is ICO/STO start condition controlled by smart contract?

-14. Is ICO end condition controlled by smart contract?
+14. Is ICO/STO end condition controlled by smart contract?

 ### Transparency Decision
-Transparency decision is based on answers to questions above, as a result an ICO is assigned to one of these classes:
+Transparency decision is based on answers to questions above, as a result an ICO/STO is assigned to one of these classes:
 1. Non-transparent
 2. Transparent with issues
 3. Fully transparent

-Each question has two properties `critical` and `notApplicable`, based on the type of question and how much it effects the transparency processes of the ICO.
+Each question has two properties `critical` and `notApplicable`, based on the type of question and how much it effects the transparency processes of the ICO/STO.

-An ICO is immediately considered *Non-Transparent* if any question that was answered false `answer: false` and was considered critical `critical: true`.
-However, if the question was considered non critical `critical: false` and had `answer: false` the ICO is considered *Transparent with issues* instead.
+An ICO/STO is immediately considered *Non-Transparent* if any question that was answered false `answer: false` and was considered critical `critical: true`.
+However, if the question was considered non critical `critical: false` and had `answer: false` the ICO/STO is considered *Transparent with issues* instead.

-In some cases a question is considered `notApplicable` for some ICO's where answering this question does not effect the transparency, if a `notApplicable: true` question was given `answer: null` the ICO monitor will discard this question and not count it in the transparency processes.
+In some cases a question is considered `notApplicable` for some ICO's where answering this question does not effect the transparency, if a `notApplicable: true` question was given `answer: null` the Transparency monitor will discard this question and not count it in the transparency processes.

 The decision matrix is represented as (as specified in [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js#L506)):